Oxford & Cambridge Mature Students: A Complete Guide

 Some extracurricular activities Hughes Hall have are socials meant for students with children (more often for postgraduate mature students but undergraduate mature students are also welcome).
 For colleges that do not have an exclusively mature student representation, there is a student representative body called the Senior Combination Room (SCR) which represent mature undergraduates and postgraduates in college matters, and not to mention allocate a stunning room to act as headquarters/social space.
 For example, take a look at St Catharine’s SCR room that boasts “stunning views over the College’s Main Court.”

-External clubs and societies at Cambridge University also have events specifically catered for mature students.
+External clubs and societies at Cambridge also have events specifically catered for mature students.
 For example, the Cambridge University Matured Student’s Society, the Graduate Union under the Cambridge Student Union or the Christian Graduate Society.
 Each society meets some or all of the respective needs of mature students scoping representation, academics and pastoral support.

 Working